The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case

 Shakur struck out on his own and was signed by Jimmy Iovine's Interscope Records in 1991, further cementing Iovine's own reputation as a visionary.
 Tupac's first single, "Trapped," was about a young black man getting into a confrontation with a police officer, who then fires at him and the man fires back.
 Chased down and cornered by police afterward, he raps, "I'd rather die than be trapped in the living hell."

-A few weeks after the hit single was released, on Oct.
-17, 1991, two white cops stopped the rapper for jaywalking in Oakland and, according to Shakur, they hassled him instead of writing him a ticket and sending him on his way.
+On Oct.
+17, 1991, a few weeks after the hit single was released, two white cops stopped the rapper for jaywalking in Oakland and, according to Shakur, they hassled him instead of writing him a ticket and sending him on his way.
 He said that he swore at them, then they wrestled him to the ground, choked him out and he was thrown in jail for resisting arrest.

 "They sweated me about my name, the officers said, 'you have to learn your place,'" Shakur recounted at a press conference that November.

-It was his first trip to jail and, while he eloquently alleged that he was mistreated by the cops, his reputation split into two right there—hardworking, tireless black man speaking out about having his civil rights violated, five months after the beating of Rodney King, and law-flouting criminal.
+It was his first trip to jail and, while he was adamant about having been mistreated by the cops, his reputation split into two right there—hardworking black artist calling out the cops for violating his civil rights, five months after the beating of Rodney King vs. law-flouting criminal who had no respect for law enforcement.

 Both boosted the release of Shakur's debut algum, 2Pacalypse Now, on Nov.
 12, 1991.
 The album went platinum, earning Shakur a litany of lifelong fans and the ire of the fearful who scorned the music as detrimental to young minds, as well as activists who worried Shakur was just a walking glamorization of the societal ills he rapped about.
 (Shakur later settled a $10 million lawsuit he filed against the city of Oakland for a reported $42,000.)

 In a 1992 interview with E!
-News, Shakur drew a distinction between the violence rapped about in music and seen in movies and the violence taking place on the streets every day.
+News, Shakur drew a distinction between the violence rapped about in music and seen in movies that politicians were so fond of excoriating and the violence taking place on the streets every day.

 "It's an adventure world that we're creating," he said.
 "What we're doing is using our brain to get out of the ghetto, any way we can, so we tell these stories...and they tend to be violent, because our world tends to be filled with violence."